Samuel Lister (editor): Activism

 Workingmen in Dunedin began organising themselves into unions, a Trades and Labour Council (TLC) emerged, and by 1890 it was estimated that there were around 10,000 union members in the city.
 Following a strike by the coal miners at Shag Point in 1890, resolved in favour of the strikers on 14 June, the police began harassing the Otago Workman, at one stage occupying the office.
 Lister was charged and successfully prosecuted for "publishing a certain paper to which the name and abode was not attached".
 In the same year, New Zealand workers got involved in the Maritime Strike which Lister described as a battle between "Capital and Labour" with the action of the workers evidence of a growing world-wide social discontent that, when mobilised, would generate "brotherhood, cooperation, and socialism".
 With the release of the 1890 report of the investigation into the sweating scandal, Lister strongly supported trade unionism and for labour to get organised politically.

 By the time of the 1890 New Zealand general election the workers involved in unions in Dunedin were very influential in selecting candidates likely to be sympathetic to meeting their needs.
-While Lister was supportive of this development, he had a falling out with the Workmen's Political Committee when, along with some unions, they advocated for banning alcohol from their election meetings and promoted temperance and calls for women's sufferage - two positions that Lister was vehemently opposed to.
+While Lister was supportive of this development, he had a falling out with the Workmen's Political Committee when, along with some unions, they advocated for banning alcohol from their election meetings and promoted temperance and calls for women's suffrage - two positions that Lister was vehemently opposed to.
 In 1883 the Otago Workman urged that the labour politicians be defeated, but by 1896 with the bottom line of aiding the worker and providing fair wages, he had come to terms with the need for a political party and supported the Liberal Government.